ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 {{Section 3 of CONNECT-UDP}}), the client sets both the target_host and the target_port variables to the '*' character (ASCII character 0x2A).

-This extension leverages context IDs (see Section 4 of CONNECT-UDP) to compress the target IP address and port when encoding datagrams on the wire.
-Either endpoint can register a context ID and the IP/ports it's associated with by sending a COMPRESSION_ASSIGN capsule to its peer.
-The peer will then echo that capsule to indicate that it has been received and accepted.
-From then on, both endpoints are aware of the context ID and can send compressed datagrams.
-Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.

-When sending the UDP Proxying request to the proxy, the client adds the "connect-udp-bind" header field to identify it as such.
+When sending the UDP Proxying request to the proxy, the client adds the "Connect-UDP-Bind" header field to identify it as such.
 Both client and proxy can negotiate even and odd numbered context IDs to send UDP payloads to each other.

 The client and the proxy exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
 The context ID can